google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/forms/index.md

 and you can give hints to the browser by providing both the `name` attribute and the `autocomplete` attribute on each input element.

+Note: Chrome requires `input` elements to be wrapped in a `<form>` tag to enable auto-complete.
+If they're not wrapped in a `form` tag, Chrome will offer suggestions, but will **not** complete the form.

 For example, to hint to the browser that it should auto-complete the form with the users name, email address and phone number, you should use:

 <pre class="prettyprint">
 {% includecode content_path="web/fundamentals/design-and-ui/input/forms/_code/order.html" region_tag="autocomplete" adjust_indentation="auto" %}
 </pre>

 ### Recommended input `name` and `autocomplete` attribute values